R35007/secondary-explorer-vscode-extension/README.md

 ---

 ## Usage

 ### Adding Folders

 1. Click the **Secondary Explorer** icon in the sidebar.
-2. If no folders are configured, click **Pick a Folder** or use the command palette (`Ctrl+Shift+P`) and run `Secondary Explorer: Settings`.
+2. If no folders are configured, click **Add Folder to Explorer** or use the command palette (`Ctrl+Shift+P`) and run `Secondary Explorer: Settings`.
 3. Add local folder paths to display in the secondary explorer.

 ### File & Folder Operations

-- **New File/Folder**: Use the toolbar or context menu to create entries.
+- **New File/Folder**: Use the toolbar or context menu to create file or folders.
-- **Rename/Delete**: Right-click or use the toolbar for quick actions.
-Renaming a folder updates open editors to the new path.
+- **Rename/Delete**: Right-click to renaming a file or folder.
 - **Cut/Copy/Paste**: Use context menu or keyboard shortcuts to move or duplicate files/folders.
 - **Reveal in File Explorer**: Right-click to reveal any file/folder in your OS file explorer.
 - **Copy Path/Relative Path**: Right-click to copy absolute or relative path to clipboard.
-- **Open Folder in New Window**: Right-click any folder to open it in a new VS Code window.
+- **Open Folder in New Window**: Right-click any file or folder to open it in a new VS Code window.
+- **Open In Integrated Terminal**: Right-click any file or folder to open it in a VS Code Integrated Terminal.
-- **Open File**: Double-click or use the context menu to open files.
+- **Open File**: Click or Enter to open files.

 ### Keyboard Shortcuts